yinotherhino/DuplicateTransactionsProblem/README.md

-# WEEK-2-TASK-SQ012

 # Engineering Problems

+#Duplicate transactions and Grouping by age problems

-This repo contains the duplicate transactions problem you should be able to solve in a reasonable amount of time.
-It tests your understanding of JavaScript fundamentals.
+This repo contains the duplicate transactions program which helps to measure ones knowledge of javascript and tests your understanding of JavaScript fundamentals and the a program that groups some users based on ages.

-## Running tests
+## To run the project on your machine

+first, Clone the project

-First, you need to install the dependencies for the project by running
+you need to install the dependencies for the project by running

 ```sh
 yarn